CLASS DESCRIPTIONS

 Reaching new levels in every aspect of tracking – identifying tracks, mastering gaits, visualizing animals’ movement, interpreting pressure releases, trailing, and “walking with the animal” – is our goal in this Trackers’ Intensive that spans four days at a private reserve, Windy Springs, in the southern Sierras.
 Each day will be filled with a variety of assignments including small group and solo projects that also bring in behavior and habitat use of the many species we have tracked here: mountain lion, coyote, gray fox, bobcat, black bear, ringtail, deer and many other herbivores.
 We introduce, and you practice, intuitive tracking, techniques we’ve perfected in our Walk with the Animal clinics, but there is plenty of technical tracking too.
 The full program runs from 4 pm Friday to 12 noon Tuesday.
 Some partial enrollments will be available, two or three days, for those who can’t attend all four.

-COST (all 4 days): $465 - Covers all four days and includes three dinners and four breakfasts; participants bring their own lunches.
+Cost: $465 - Covers all four days and includes three dinners and four breakfasts; participants bring their own lunches.

 WALK WITH THE ANIMAL

-Prerequisite: Basic Tracking webinar or field class
+Prerequisite: Basic Tracking Webinar or Field Class

 Following an animal’s trail, listening to its clues about connecting to the habitat and being aware in every moment of the rich journey the two of you are taking, is an unforgettable experience.
 You step beyond track identification and analysis, not only into the animal’s world, but also into new levels of listening to the outdoors.